Nair ceremonies and customs

 There are numerous ceremonies and customs adopted by the Nair caste, which is prominent in the South Indian state of Kerala.

 Ceremonial art forms

 Kalarippayattu

-Kalarippayattu training was undertaken by every youth of the Nair community.
-However, it was not the sole prerogative of the Nairs, for Muslims, Christians, Ezhavas,Nadars and even Brahmins practiced and mastered the techniques of Kalarippayattu.
+Kalarippayattu training is undertaken by every youth of the Nair community.
+The practice was established by Parashuraman, Durga, and Bhadrakali.

-Shri Kallanthattil Gurukkal (a Nampoothiri Brahmin), Kshatriyas, King Marthanda Varma, Shri Pazhassiraja, Guru of Kallanthattil Gurukkal (a Kshatriya, Kolathiri rajah) all learned kalarippayattu.
-It was established by Parashuraman and Durga, Bhadrakali among others.
+Shri Kallanthattil Gurukkal (a Nampoothiri Brahmin), King Marthanda Varma, Shri Pazhassiraja, Guru of Kallanthattil Gurukkal (Kolathiri rajah) all learned kalarippayattu.

-In ancient times, not only Nairs but also Kshatriyas and even Brahmins trained; however, Brahmins are prohibited from fighting, violence and taking arms.
+Kalaripayattu is commonly practiced among Savarna castes of Kerala.
+However, later it is also start learned other communities includes Muslims, Christians, Ezhavas and Nadars, despite their pacifism.

 Kathakali

 Kathakali is a dance-drama which portrays scenes from Hindu epics or stories.
 It is a classical dance form of Kerala demanding long years of training.
 Believed to have evolved from Ramanattam, another classical art form composed by Kottarakkara Thampuran, Kathakali incorporates the techniques of some of the major ritual art forms of Kerala.
 The dance-drama was historically performed exclusively by Nairs and had always been associated with them.
 Nair rulers and chiefs patronized the art and Kathakali had foundations in Nair military training and religious customs.